October 28, 2015

 Covid Protocols:

-All the above responsibilities may be performed in person, online, or hybrid environment depending on California State, LA County and/or campus restrictions/rules.
-Summer 2020-Summer 2021 took place on Zoom.
-Fall 2021 was hybrid, Spring 2022 began online with the plan to move to hybrid.
-Summer 2022-Present are in a hybrid format.
+All the above responsibilities may be performed in person, online, or in a hybrid environment, depending on California State, LA County, and/or campus restrictions/rules.
+2024-2025 has been hybrid.

 APPLICATION PROCESS